Santigio/Santigie-blog/_posts/2023-02-16-nextjs-blog.md

 ## Next JS Part 1

-> Welcome to our blog on app development with Next.js!
-In this post, we will provide a brief introduction to Next.js and discuss how to set up your computer for Next.js app development.
-We will also provide a simple "Hello, World!" example using JavaScript, which is commonly used in Next.js app development.
+> Welcome to my blog on app development with Next.js!
+In this post, I will provide a brief introduction to Next.js and discuss how to set up your computer for Next.js app development.
+I will also provide a simple "Hello, World!" example using JavaScript, which is commonly used in Next.js app development.

 > Next.js is an open-source web application framework created for building server-rendered React applications.
 It allows developers to create fast and scalable web applications with ease.
 Next.js leverages the power of React for building user interfaces and provides server-side rendering and routing capabilities.